Etiquette Lesson: When to Send Out Your Save the Dates, Invitations, Thank You Cards and More!

 Don’t forget those who hosted a party or hen do for you (ideally, these should be sent out within two days of the event), those who housed or entertained any of your wedding guests, as well as any suppliers and vendors who exceeded your expectations.

 Finally, there’s no such thing as giving out too many thank yous – if there’s someone not on the above list who you feel deserves one, go ahead and post it!
+The perfect way of saying thank you is waiting to be discovered in the Thank You Card range at B&G.

 Should I send a wedding announcement to people I’m not inviting?